NguyenGiaKhanh141/Text-Classification-using-RNN/README.md

-# Text-Classification-using-RNN
+## Text-Classification-using-RNN
+## Quora Insincere Questions Classification

-One problem that exists for any major website these days is how to handle malicious and divisive content.
-Quora wants to automatically solve this problem directly to keep their platform a place where users can feel safe sharing knowledge with the world.
+An existential problem for any major website today is how to handle toxic and divisive content.
+Quora wants to tackle this problem head-on to keep their platform a place where users can feel safe sharing their knowledge with the world.

+Quora is a platform that empowers people to learn from each other.
+On Quora, people can ask questions and connect with others who contribute unique insights and quality answers.
+A key challenge is to weed out insincere questions -- those founded upon false premises, or that intend to make a statement rather than look for helpful answers.

+In this competition, Kagglers will develop models that identify and flag insincere questions.
+To date, Quora has employed both machine learning and manual review to address this problem.
+With your help, they can develop more scalable methods to detect toxic and misleading content.

+Here's your chance to combat online trolls at scale.
+Help Quora uphold their policy of “Be Nice, Be Respectful” and continue to be a place for sharing and growing the world’s knowledge.

 Data link: https://drive.google.com/file/d/1qaC28LmnPVSLE4LmPDnHBCeRhJIzNgrn/view?usp=sharing
 Glove dictionary link: https://drive.google.com/file/d/1UOPLN7PH4QfHe_g_kNgHSdgvvQePvdqz/view?usp=sharing